Lisa Pechersky: Club career

 In 2016, Pechersky played with the Woodbridge Strikers in League1 Ontario (women).
 She returned to play with them in 2018 and 2019.

 In July 2021, she signed with Lidköpings FK in the Swedish second tier Elitettan.

 In December 2021, she signed with Swedish club KIF Örebro DFF in the first tier Damallsvenskan on a two-year contract to begin in the 2022 season.
 At the end of the 2022 season, she agreed to a mutual termination of the remainder of her contract.

 In January 2023, Pechersky signed with PSV in the Dutch Eredivisie on a free transfer, until the end of June 2023.
 At the end of March 2023, she left the club on a transfer for the second-highest fee in team history.

 At the end of March 2023, she signed with Norwegian Toppserien club Vålerenga.

 In August 2024, she signed with Swedish Damallsvenskan club Vittsjö GIK.

 In February 2025, she returned to her native Canada and signed with Northern Super League club Vancouver Rise FC.
 She started in the league's inaugural match on April 16, 2025, a 1-0 win over Calgary Wild FC.
 On May 22, 2025, she scored her first goal in a 2-1 victory over Halifax Tides FC.

+In January 2026, she signed with fellow Northern Super League club Montreal Roses FC.